sgoudelis/mybitbank/README.md

 9. Aliases support for addresses.
 You keep forgeting addresses?
 Use an alias
 10. Build on Django.
 Support for Django application accounts
 11. Show balance in USD
+12. Provision for unresponsive xxxcoind instances
+13. Support wallets with passphrases

 ### Todos